Guide: Installing the test bed for development use

 Open a browser window and navigate to http://localhost:9000

-should see the test bed’s welcome page:
+should be greeted with test bed’s welcome page:

 You can now also try to log into the test bed using the default administrator account.
 To do this click on the Click to log in button at which point you should see the test bed’s login page: